Hebrew School

 Program Overview

-Shabbat Morning Experience/Family Learning
+Shabbat Morning Experience

-For our youngsters in pre-K, we offer a musical Tot Shabbat.
-Parents stay so that they can sing, dance, and keep an eye on their little ones!
-Our Shorashim group (grades K-3), focuses on the Parashah (the weekly Torah portion), the Jewish holidays, and Hebrew reading.
-Finally, for our Anafim group (grades 4-7), we offer a lively Junior congregation, combining music, Torah study, and Hebrew.
+Our Shorashim group (grades K-2), focuses on the Parashah (the weekly Torah portion), the Jewish holidays, and Jewish values.
+Finally, for our Anafim group (grades 3-7), we offer a lively Junior congregation, combining Tefilah (prayer), Torah study, and helping our students find the resonance of the Torah portion in their everyday lives.

 Our Tuesday curriculum is comprised of seven main content areas: 1) Holidays; 2) Prayer and Liturgy; 3) Tanakh (Bible) and Jewish Text; 4) Theology and Religious Experience; 5) Gemilut Hasadim (Jewish Ethics) and Mitzvot; 6) Jewish History, Israel and Identity; and 7) Hebrew.
-Like last year, we’ll divide the year into three major sections based on what the ancient rabbis said are the three pillars on which the universe rests: Torah in the fall, Avodah (Jewish ritual, prayer, and sacred service) in the winter, and Gemilut Hasadim (acts of loving kindness) in the spring.
-While the Judaic Studies content will be spread out across the year, we will devote time to Hebrew each week, aiming to increase students’ ability to decode and engage with Hebrew text.

 Full outlines of our curriculum are available upon request.